IBM/unitxt/docs/docs/llm_as_judge.rst

 An LLM as a Judge metric consists of several essential components:

-1. The judge model, such as *Llama-3-8B-Instruct*, which evaluates the performance of other models.
+1. The judge model, such as *Llama-3-8B-Instruct* or *gpt-3.5-turbo, which evaluates the performance of other models.
 2. The platform responsible for executing the judge model, such as Huggingface or OpenAI API.
-3. The template used to construct prompts for the judge models.
-This template should be reflective of the judgment needs to be done and usually incorporate both the input and output of the evaluated model.
+3. The template used to construct prompts for the judge model.
+This template should be reflective of the judgment needed and usually incorporates both the input and output of the evaluated model.
 For instance:

     .. code-block:: text